Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 # Migration CLI

+> **User Interaction:** This is the primary executable you run to perform migrations.
+Users interact with this project by configuring `appsettings.json` and running CLI commands.

 The [Xperience by Kentico: Kentico Migration Tool](/README.md) transfers content and other data from **Kentico Xperience 13**, **Kentico 12** or **Kentico 11** to **Xperience by Kentico**.